Zeeshan-R9/MYSQLNotes/README.md

 - If for example, we frequenty sort the rows by **ZIP Codes**, then we can define an **Index** for that column.
 Like a primary key, an index can contain more than one columns.

+---
+## How tables are related
+- Tables are related to each other by keys.
+- Relationships are built typically through primary and foriegn keys.
+- The primary key of one table stored in other table is referred to as foreign key of that table.